Was it a one off lapse?

 So if you drink drive once per month, then you could easily go a decade without being caught, on average.

 Now also consider that to have racked up 18 drink drive convictions, the possibility he has driven drunk over 1,000 times.
-Of course there are other factors, such as Police may you if known to be a problem, and bad driving may get you pulled over more often.
+Of course there are other factors, such as Police may target you if known to be a problem, and bad driving may get you pulled over more often.
 But still 18 convictions still implies a huge number of times driving when drunk.

-The AA quotes US that
+The AA quotes US research that

 An American study quoted by MADD (Mothers Against Drunk Driving) found that drink drivers in the US have driven drunk on average 87 times before being caught.